- Why do employers ask "What do you like least about your job?"

 2. Pick something neutral like your responsibilities and duties

-It’s inevitable you’ll run into people you don’t click with at any job.
-While it can be tough to work with colleagues you don’t get along with, mentioning it in an interview can make you seem difficult to work with or not a team player.
+You will inevitably run into people you don’t get on with at any job.
+While working with colleagues you don’t get along with can be tough, mentioning it in an interview can make you seem difficult to work with or not a team player.

 If you need to mention other people in your response, avoid using names because it comes across as unprofessional.